v-cakoll/docs.pl-pl/docs/framework/winforms/controls/how-to-create-a-multipane-user-interface-with-windows-forms.md

     }
     ```

-3. W języku Visual Basic należy dodać wywołanie procedury nowo utworzoną `New()` procedury.
-W elemencie wizualnym C#, Dodaj następujący wiersz kodu do konstruktora dla klasy formularza.
+3. W Visual Basic Dodaj wywołanie do procedury, która została właśnie utworzona w procedurze `New()`.
+W wizualizacji C#Dodaj ten wiersz kodu do konstruktora dla klasy form.

     ```vb
     ' Add this to the New procedure.